8base/Documentation/docs/projects/gettingstarted/walkthroughs-backend-movieapp.md

 ![Backend walkthrough](_images/backend-only-01.png )

-If you've followed our [full-stack walkthrough](/gettingstarted/walkthroughs/full-stack), this process will seem familiar.
-The core difference in this section is that we are focusing solely on implementing our own frontend and integrating it with 8base backend.

 ## Understanding the Backend Structure

 We have already set up at this endpoint: [https://api.8base.com/clm0fahrv000008i67set12kz](https://api.8base.com/clm0fahrv000008i67set12kz).

  Our backend is structured around a `Movies` table, which has these fields:

 * `title`
 *  `genre`